-Cambridge is one of the oldest colonial cities in the nation, founded in1684, but it’s no Annapolis or Chestertown with the history.
+Cambridge is one of the oldest colonial cities in the nation, founded in1684, but it’s no Annapolis or Chestertown with a lot of Colonial buildings.
 What makes Cambridge stand out is its retro-cool downtown and the outdoor sporting vibe.

-It’s in the center of Eastern Shore’s boating, cycling, hunting and fishing region.
+It’s in the center of the Eastern Shore’s boating, cycling, hunting, and fishing region.

-The city’s business district is undergoing gentrification and starting to boom with a mix of unique boutiques, art galleries ad restaurants, anchored by the regionally famous RAR Brewery.
+The Cambridge business district is undergoing gentrification and starting to boom with a mix of unique boutiques, art galleries, and restaurants, anchored by the regionally famous RAR Brewery.

 Cambridge also has a beautiful waterfront on the Choptank River.

-Cambridge also gateway to the Blackwater Wildlife Refuge where former slave Harriet Tubman operated her portion of the Underground Railroad.
+Cambridge is also the gateway to the Blackwater Wildlife Refuge where former slave Harriet Tubman operated her portion of the Underground Railroad.

-Downtown Cambridge has undergone serious revitalization in the past few years and it continued despite the 2020 pandemic.
+Downtown Cambridge has undergone a major revitalization in the past few years and it continued despite the 2020 pandemic.

-RAR Brewing (504 Poplar Street, Cambridge, MD) is in an 80-year-old former pool hall and bowling alley.
+RAR Brewing (504 Poplar Street) is in an 80-year-old former pool hall and bowling alley.
 They rehabbed the building and moved in the summer of 2013.

 The brewery’s growing popularity has been a boost for the downtown entrepreneurial spirit.